Over 98 million doses of Covid vaccine administered in Iran - Iran Front Page

-In Iran, 124 more people have died of Covid-19 over the past 24 hours.
-The Health Ministry announced on Saturday, the deaths push to 128,042 the number of fatalities since the start of the pandemic.

-Since Friday, 621,154 doses of Covid vaccine have been administered to people in Iran.
+Iran is pressing ahead with its nationwide campaign to vaccinate citizens against Covid-19.

-The number of people who have received the first dose has reached 55,576,533.
-Meanwhile, 42,183,468 people have received the second dose.
-The number of people who have been given the third dose, also known as the booster shot, is going up steadily, standing at 421,339.
+The number of people who have received the first dose of vaccine has reached 55,732,066.
+Meanwhile, 42,193,734 people have received the second dose.
+The number of people who have been given the third dose, also known as the booster shot, is 514,490.

 Currently, 26 cities in Iran are marked red, which means the risk of Covid is very high there.
 87 cities are orange, 220 yellow and 100 are blue.
 Blue cities face the least level of risk from Covid.